EmilyUbb/Deep_Learning/README.md

 **Models**
 -------

 A simple sequential NN was used to originally get a precision of 62%.
 From there I iterated through many training methods, adding more layers, more filters, and more kernels.
-In addition I worked with transfer learning and various optimizers.
+In addition I worked with transfer learning, mobile net, and various optimizers.
 After iterating through many models I determined the best one from those options was a Sequential Neural Network with a total of 16 layers.

 ***Best Model***